This chapter describes how to tune the Windows Server operating system to ensure that Oracle Database is running in the best possible environment.

 If the private NIC is seen first by Windows, then a

 gethostname call will return the host name of the private interconnect.
 Whichever tool is calling

-gethostname will have configuration or connectivity problems stemming from this non-public network information.
+gethostname will have configuration or connectivity problems stemming from this nonpublic network information.

-On a Windows 2000 computer, you can determine the current order of your NICs, and change it if necessary, as follows:
+You can determine the current order of your NICs, and change it if necessary, as follows:

 Microsoft releases operating system patches, called Service Packs, on a quarterly basis.
 Service Packs are collections of bug fixes and product enhancements to the basic Windows Server release.
-In general, apply Service Packs as soon as it is safe to do so, since they fix bugs and can improve Windows Server performance or functionality.
+In general, apply Service Packs as soon as it is safe to do so, because they fix bugs and can improve Windows Server performance or functionality.

 Uninstall directory.
 This enables the Service Pack to be removed and the original configuration to be restored.